netdata/netdata/src/web/server/README.md

 - Redirect all incoming HTTP web server requests to HTTPS.
 Applies to the dashboard, the API, `netdata.conf` and badges.
 - Allow incoming child connections to use both unencrypted and encrypted communications for streaming.

 To change this behavior, you need to modify the `bind to` setting in the `[web]` section of `netdata.conf`.
 At the end of each port definition, append `^SSL=force` or `^SSL=optional`.
-What happens with these settings differs, depending on whether the port is used for HTTP/S requests, or for streaming.
+What happens with these settings differs, depending on whether the port is used for HTTP/S requests or for streaming.

 | SSL setting |    HTTP requests    | HTTPS requests | Unencrypted Streams | Encrypted Streams |
 |:-----------:|:-------------------:|:--------------:|:-------------------:|:------------------|